Canada’s Care of Businesses During the COVID-19 Pandemic (updated November 23, 2020)

 For the purpose of calculating wage subsidies, the government has defined “revenue” as “revenue from business carried on in Canada earned from arm’s-length sources”.
 Non-profits and charities can expect flexibility in this definition to account for their specific circumstances.

 Eligible employers may apply for the subsidy through the CRA My Business Account portal and a web-based application and are required to keep records demonstrating their reduction in revenue.
 For employers that are eligible for both the Canada Emergency Wage Subsidy and the 10% Temporary Wage Subsidy, any benefit from the 10% Temporary Wage Subsidy for a particular period would decrease the amount available under the Canada Emergency Wage Subsidy for the same period.
 If an employee is eligible to receive the Canada Emergency Response Benefit (See our Employment Law blogs for more information), that employee’s employer is not eligible to also claim the Canada Emergency Wage Subsidy for that same period.

 Tax Filings and Mortgage Payments

-The Canadian Revenue Agency (CRA) will allow all businesses to defer income tax payments for the current year to September 30, 2020.
-No interest will accumulate and no penalties will apply during this period.
-Interest on existing tax debts will also be waived from April 1, 2020 to September 30, 2020.
-This waiver does not cancel penalties and interest already assessed prior to this period.
+The Canadian Revenue Agency (CRA) allowed all businesses to defer income tax payments for the current year to September 30, 2020.
+No interest was to accumulate and no penalties were to apply during this period.
+Interest on existing tax debts were also waived from April 1, 2020 to September 30, 2020.
+This waiver did not cancel penalties or interest already assessed prior to this period.

-T2 returns for November 30, 2019 year ends and partnership returns normally due on May 31, 2020 are now due on September 1, 2020, but the CRA will not impose late-filing penalties on a corporation who files its return by September 30, 2020.
+T2 returns for November 30, 2019 year ends and partnership returns normally due on May 31, 2020 were instead due on September 1, 2020.
+The CRA was not to impose late-filing penalties on a corporation who filed its return by September 30, 2020.

 The federal government has also been working with major chartered banks to ensure that mortgage payments for small businesses can be deferred or reduced.
 We recommend that you contact your bank for further details.